Before the meeting

 • Assign roles and share expectations.

 Maximize everyone’s time by assigning meeting roles and communicating your expectations upfront.
-Ensure that anyone who’s presenting has prepared his or her supporting materials.
+Ensure that anyone who’s presenting has prepared their supporting materials.

 • Establish meeting protocols.